 Bank Street competed with this moving piece, which David Leeder turned into a poignant World War I song by writing a new verse.
-Now a second version is available, one in which the Musical Island Boys celebrate the Maori roots of the song and won gold doing so.
+Now a second version is available, one in which the Musical Island Boys celebrated the Maori connection with the song and won gold doing so.

 Celtic Woman popularized this moving tribute to the spirit of the USA.
 Even singers and audiences from other lands will be touched by this powerful piece.